pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 8. Packstone-grainstone (limestone)
 9. Phylloid-algal bafflestone (limestone)

-These facies aren't discrete, and gradually blend into one another.
+These facies aren't discrete and gradually blend into one another.
 Some have neighboring facies that are rather close.
 Mislabeling within these neighboring facies can be expected to occur.
-The following table lists the facies, their abbreviated labels and their approximate neighbors.
+The following table lists the facies, their abbreviated labels ,and their approximate neighbors.

 Facies |Label| Adjacent Facies
 :---: | :---: |:--: